 As outlined in the grant timeline in the response to Req.
 2.4.1, the state will publish a set of project area units for the subgrantee process.
-Once the state publishes the project area units, providers can submit applications for their desired project area(s), consisting of one or more project area units.
-(Note that at this stage, project area units cannot be further subdivided to form a project area.)
-To further streamline the de-conflicting process, for each application, providers are required to submit a set of "must-include" project area units.
+As part of their applications, providers can identify collections of PAUs for their desired project area(s).
+Within their applications, providers are required to submit a set of "must-include" project area units (see definition of "must-include project areas" above).

-De-conflicting.
-The IOB intends to run a similar de-conflicting process for all waves of the subgrantee process.
-Following the submission of applications in each wave, the IOB will process the applications and run the following de-conflicting process:
+Deconfliction.
+The IOB intends to run a similar deconfliction process for all waves of the subgrantee process.
+Following the submission of applications in each wave, the IOB will process the applications and run the following deconfliction process:

 - a.
-The IOB will rank all applications by score, considering non-Priority Broadband Projects if (1) there is no Priority Broadband Project in the same area, or (2) there is no Priority Broadband Project in below the EHCPLT in the same area. - b.
-The application with the highest score among applications in the pool will be chosen as the provisional winner. - For applications that conflict with the project area of the provisional winner, if the conflicting area overlaps with the must-include area, the applicants will have the option to withdraw their applications.
-Otherwise, - i.
-If overall cumulative conflict is less than 10% of the BSLs in the original application, the state will directly de-scope the application, using the reference cost as a guidance (i.e., the state will take out the conflicted locations, and scale the BEAD outlay by the ratio of reference cost of the conflicting locations to reference cost of the whole project area)
+The IOB will rank all applications by score, considering non-Priority Broadband Projects if (1) there is no Priority Broadband Project in the same area, or (2) there is no Priority Broadband Project in below the EHCPLT in the same area.
+Given that all applications will be assessed using the NTIA approved scoring rubrics with the NTIA approved prioritization process, and the scores are "like-for-like" comparisons. - b.
+The application with the highest score among applications in the pool will be chosen as the provisional winner. - c.
+For applications that conflict with the project area of the provisional winner, if the conflicting area overlaps with the must-include area, the applicants will have the option to withdraw their applications.
+Otherwise,

-- ii.
+- If overall cumulative conflict is less than 10% of the BSLs in the original application, the state will directly de-scope the application, using the reference cost as a guidance (i.e., the state will take out the conflicted locations, and scale the BEAD outlay by the ratio of reference cost of the conflicting locations to reference cost of the whole project area) - ii.
 If the overall cumulative conflict is more than 10%, the state will inform applicants to revise their applications to include only non-conflicting project areas.
 Remaining deconflicted applications will be re-scored based on the non-conflicting area only. - d.
-The state will iterate steps (b) to (c) until all applications are processed.
+The state will iterate through steps (b) to (c) until all applications are processed.